A.N.: Have you read Indian Country by Kurt Schlichter? I did. My cousin recommended it.

 “Daddy…” Lisa sobbed.
 “He hit me!”

-“You deserved it!”
-Dale was tempted to whack her one hinself.
+“Maybe he was instructing you?”
+Dale was tempted to whack her one himself.
 “You’re proud and arrogant!
 Remember what Paul wrote?
 Man is the glory of God, but woman is the glory of man.
 Lisa, rebelliousness in a woman is so ugly.”

 “Dale, um, maybe we should hear Lisa’s side,” Liz ventured.
 “I know you like Josh, but Lisa is your daughter–“